google/codeworld/web/help/PrivacyPolicy.md

 Service Providers
 -----------------

-I may employ third-party companies and individuals for the following reasons:
+We may employ third-party companies and individuals for the following reasons:

 * To facilitate the service;
 * To provide the service on my behalf;
 * To perform related services; or
 * To assist in analyzing how the service is used.

-If you use the CodeWorld server, these third parties may have access to your personal information.
+If you use the CodeWorld server, these third parties may have access to stored information.
 The reason is to perform the tasks assigned to them on our behalf.
 However, they are obligated not to disclose or use the information for any other purpose.

 Security
 --------

-I value your trust in providing your information, and I strive to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet or electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.
+We value your trust in providing your information, and strive to use commercially acceptable means of protecting it.
+But remember that no method of transmission over the internet or electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.

 Links to Other Sites
 --------------------

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
-Therefore, I strongly advise you to review the Privacy Policy of these websites.
-I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+Therefore, we strongly advise you to review the Privacy Policy of these websites.
+We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

 Changes to This Privacy Policy
 ------------------------------

-I may update this privacy policy from time to time.
+We may update this privacy policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
-I will notify you of any changes by posting the new privacy policy on this page.
+We will notify you of any changes by posting the new privacy policy on this page.
 These changes are effective immediately after they are posted on this page.